-Red Hat Enterprise Linux is a general purpose, multi-user, multi-tasking Linux based operating system.
+SLES is a general purpose, multi-user, multi-tasking Linux based operating system.
 It provides a platform for a variety of applications in the governmental and commercial environment.
-Red Hat Enterprise Linux WS is available on workstation type hardware platforms and only the version for Intel i386 type processors is subject to the evaluation.
+SLES is available on a broad range of computer systems, ranging from departmental servers to multi-processor enterprise servers.

-The Red Hat Enterprise Linux evaluation covers a potentially distributed, but closed network of IBM xSeries, pSeries, zSeries, iSeries and eServer 325 servers running the evaluated versions and configurations of Red Hat Enterprise Linux.
-While this Security Target covers the evaluation of Red Hat Enterprise Linux WS on IBM xSeries systems only, Red Hat Enterprise Linux AS has been evaluated on all IBM eServer platforms.
-The claims made in this Security Target hold when the TOE is operated in a network of Red Hat Enterprise Linux AS and WS systems in the evaluated configurations.
+The SLES evaluation covers a potentially distributed, but closed network of SGI Altix 3700 Bx2 and SGI Altix 350 servers running the evaluated version of SLES.
 The hardware platforms selected for the evaluation consist of machines which are available when the evaluation has completed and to remain available for a substantial period of time afterwards.

-The TOE Security Functions (TSF) consist of functions of Red Hat Enterprise Linux that run in kernel mode plus some trusted processes.
+The TOE Security Functions (TSF) consists of functions of SLES that run in kernel mode plus some trusted processes.
 These are the functions that enforce the security policy as defined in this Security Target.
 Tools and commands executed in user mode that are used by an administrative user need also to be trusted to manage the system in a secure way.
-But as with other operating system evaluations they are not considered to be part of this TSF.
+The basic tools required for the secure configuration and management of the TOE are included as part of the TSF in this evaluation.
+Other tools exist that can be used for configuration and management functions have not been part of this evaluation.